Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

-If you don’t get visitors to your website that browse through your property listings, then again Facebook’s algorithm will have a hard time reading the user behavior.
+If you don’t get visitors to your website that browse through your property listings, then again, Facebook’s algorithm will have difficulty reading the user behavior.

 Now you might wonder: “Wait a minute, aren’t these dynamic ads supposed to send me traffic in the first place?”

-The idea of these types of retargeting ads is that you have better chances of getting your click costs down and your conversion rates up, because the visitors are already more familiar with your brand.
+The idea of these retargeting ads is that you have better chances of decreasing your click costs and increasing your conversion rates because the visitors are already more familiar with your brand.

-If you don’t get enough traffic to your website, you might want to consider other methods first to generate that necessary traffic.
+If you don’t get enough traffic to your real estate website, you might want to consider other methods first to generate that necessary traffic.

 Here are some articles of mine about how you can generate traffic to your real estate website: